3LawsRobotics/3laws/docs/sources/introduction.rst

 Configuration
 *************
 For effective operation, the Supervisor needs to be configured.
-Details for this step are presented in `Using Supervisor <usage.html>`_.
+Details for this step are presented in :doc:`Using Supervisor <usage>`.

 The Control Panel also visualizes operation of the Supervisor's Copilot.

 Diagnostic Messages
 *******************

 **ADD LIST OF TOPICS PUBLISHED BY SUPERVISOR WITH EXPLANATIONS**